Deep Learning in Asset Pricing: Model

-where the function $\omega$ and $g$ are normalized functions chosen from a specified functional class.
-This is a minimax loss minimization problem.
-These types of problems can be modeled as a zero-sum game, where one player, the asset pricing modeler, wants to choose an asset pricing model, while the adversary wants to choose conditions under which the asset pricing model performs badly.
-This can be interpreted as first finding portfolios or times that are the most mis-priced and then correcting the asset pricing model to also price these assets.
-The conventional GMM approach assumes a finite number of moments that identify a finite dimensional parameter.
-The moments are selected to achieve the most efficient estimator within this class.
+Choosing the conditioning function $g$ correspond to finding optimal instruments in a GMM estimation.
+The conventional GMM approach assumes a finite number of moments that identify a finite dimensional set of parameters.
+The moments are selected to achieve the most efficient estimator within this class. \cite{NagelSingleton2011} use this argument to build optimal managed portfolios for a particular asset pricing model.
+Their approach assumes that the set of candidate test assets identify all the parameters of the SDF and they can therefore focus on which test asset provide the most efficient estimator.
 Our problem is different in two ways that rule out using the same approach.
 First, we have an infinite number of candidate moments without the knowledge of which moments identify the parameters.
 Second, our parameter set is also of infinite dimension, and we consequently do not have an asymptotic normal distribution with a feasible estimator of the covariance matrix.
-In contrast, our approach selects the moments based on robustness.\footnote{See \cite{blanchet2016} for a discussion on robust estimation with an adversarial approach.}
+In contrast, our approach selects the moments based on robustness.\footnote{See \cite{blanchet2016} for a discussion on robust estimation with an adversarial approach.} By controlling the worst possible pricing error we aim to choose the test assets that can identify all parameters of the SDF and provide a robust fit. \cite{hansen1997} discuss the estimation of the SDF based on the minimax objective function and compare it with the conventional efficient GMM estimation for parametric models with a low dimensional parameter set.
+They conclude that the minimax estimation has desirable properties when models are misspecified and the resulting SDFs have substantially less variation than with the conventional GMM approach.